Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 };
 ```

-Why did we only provide an empty array to the `useEffect` hook this time?
-In the case of this URL, we have no "parameter" per say.
+Why did we only provide an empty array to the `useEffect` **hook** this time?
+In the case of this URL, we have no "parameter" per-se.
 However, we still want React to only execute this function once and then keep the result.
 By providing this empty array, we tell React that we have no dependencies, so it doesn't need to watch for changes.
 If we didn't give this array, it would crete an infinite loop where fetching would cause the `Home` component to be executed again which would trigger another fetch until your computer died.

 Next, we modify the returned JSX to render all the posts we received.
 To do this, we will use the `map` function on arrays and return an array of JSX nodes.
 React is able to translate that array into a list of HTML nodes and show it properly.
 Let's write that code.